YujiaoShi/Boosting3DoFAccuracy/README.md

-# Beyond Cross-view Image Retrieval: Highly Accurate Vehicle Localization Using Satellite Image, CVPR 2022
+# Boosting 3-DoF Ground-to-Satellite Camera Localization Accuracy via Geometry-Guided Cross-View Transformer, ICCV 2023

 ![Framework](./Framework.png)

 # Abstract
-This paper addresses the problem of vehicle-mounted {\em camera localization} by matching a ground-level image with an overhead-view satellite map.
-Existing methods often treat this problem as cross-view {\em image retrieval}, and use learned deep features to match the ground-level query image to a partition (\eg, a small patch) of the satellite map.
-By these methods, the localization accuracy is limited by the partitioning density of the satellite map (often in the order of tens meters).
-Departing from the conventional wisdom of image retrieval, this paper presents a novel solution that can achieve highly-accurate localization.
-The key idea is to formulate the task as pose estimation and solve it by neural-net based optimization.
-Specifically, we design a two-branch {CNN} to extract robust features from the ground and satellite images, respectively.
-To bridge the vast cross-view domain gap, we resort to a Geometry Projection module that projects features from the satellite map to the ground-view, based on a relative camera pose.
-Aiming to minimize the differences between the projected features and the observed features, we employ a differentiable Levenberg-Marquardt ({LM}) module to search for the optimal camera pose iteratively.
-The entire pipeline is differentiable and runs end-to-end.
-Extensive experiments on standard autonomous vehicle localization datasets have confirmed the superiority of the proposed method.
-Notably, \eg, starting from a coarse estimate of camera location within a wide region of $40\text{m}\times40\text{m}$, with an 80\% likelihood our method quickly reduces the lateral location error to be within $5\text{m}$ on a new KITTI cross-view dataset.
+Image retrieval-based cross-view localization methods often lead to very coarse camera pose estimation, due to the limited sampling density of the database satellite images.
+In this paper, we propose a method to increase the accuracy of a ground camera's location and orientation by estimating the relative rotation and translation between the ground-level image and its matched/retrieved satellite image.
+Our approach designs a geometry-guided cross-view transformer that combines the benefits of conventional geometry and learnable cross-view transformers to map the ground-view observations to an overhead view.
+Given the synthesized overhead view and observed satellite feature maps, we construct a neural pose optimizer with strong global information embedding ability to estimate the relative rotation between them.
+After aligning their rotations, we develop an uncertainty-guided spatial correlation to generate a probability map of the vehicle locations, from which the relative translation can be determined.
+Experimental results demonstrate that our method significantly outperforms the state-of-the-art.
+Notably, the likelihood of restricting the vehicle lateral pose to be within 1m of its Ground Truth (GT) value on the cross-view KITTI dataset has been improved from $35.54\%$ to $76.44\%$, and the likelihood of restricting the vehicle orientation to be within $1^{\circ}$ of its GT value has been improved from $19.64\%$ to $99.10\%$.

 ### Experiment Dataset
-We use two existing dataset to do the experiments: KITTI and Ford-AV.
-For our collected satellite images for both datasets, please first fill this [Google Form](https://forms.gle/Bm8jNLiUxFeQejix7), we will then send you the link for download.
+We use three existing dataset to do the experiments: KITTI, Ford-AV and Oxford RobotCar.
+For our collected satellite images for KITTI and Ford-AV, please first fill this [Google Form](https://forms.gle/Bm8jNLiUxFeQejix7), we will then send you the link for download.

 - KITTI: Please first download the raw data (ground images) from http://www.cvlibs.net/datasets/kitti/raw_data.php, and store them according to different date (not category).
 Your dataset folder structure should be like: